mlangstrof/mlangstrof.github.io/content/en/wine/wine-certifications/index.md

 - WSET Award in Spirits

 For wine, WSET differs between the following levels:
-- Level 1 Award in Wine: The level 1 class is only one or two lessons long (so about 6 hours) and teaches the basics, such as the main types and styles of wine, common wine grapes, how to store and serve wine and how to describe wine using the SAT (*note that for level 1 you will only learn a simplified version of the SAT*)
+- **Level 1 Award in Wine**: The level 1 class is only one or two lessons long (so about 6 hours) and teaches the basics, such as the main types and styles of wine, common wine grapes, how to store and serve wine and how to describe wine using the SAT (*note that for level 1 you will only learn a simplified version of the SAT*)
-- Level 2 Award in Wine: Level 2 captures the introduction of level 1 but goes into much more detail (about 18 hours of class room instruction), teaching a more comprehensive version of the SAT and capturing (arguably) all major grapes and the most important wine regions around the world.
-You also learn about growing grapes and winemaking techniques.
+- **Level 2 Award in Wine**: Level 2 captures the introduction of level 1 but goes into much more detail (about 18 hours of class room instruction), teaching a more comprehensive version of the SAT and capturing (arguably) all major grapes and the most important wine regions around the world.
+You will also gain insights into grape cultivation and the key techniques used in winemaking.
-- Level 3 Award in Wine: WSET level 3 once again builds upon the content of level 2 but goes into more depth (about 36 hours of training), which means more grapes and regions but also a lot more focus on the wine growing and making factors, for example the climate, soil composition, elevation, direction, bodies of water, winds etc. It also features more sparkling and fortified wines.
-While level 2 expects you to memorize and understand the information, level 3 will ask you to explain as well (e.g. why left left bank Bordeaux is better for growing Cabernet Sauvignon, while right bank favors Merlot)
+- **Level 3 Award in Wine**: WSET level 3 once again builds upon the content of level 2 but goes into more depth (about 36 hours of training), which means more grapes and regions but also a lot more focus on the wine growing and making factors, for example the climate, soil composition, elevation, direction, bodies of water, winds etc. It also features more sparkling and fortified wines.
+While level 2 expects you to memorize and understand the information, level 3 will ask you to reflect and explain cause and effects (e.g. why left left bank Bordeaux is better for growing Cabernet Sauvignon, while right bank favors Merlot)
-- Level 4 Diploma in Wine: Level 4 is the expert level qualification and you will gain extensive knowledge in wine production, wine business, wines of the world (still, sparkling and fortified) and will need to complete an independent research assignment.
+- **Level 4 Diploma in Wine**: Level 4 is the expert level qualification and you will gain extensive knowledge in wine production, wine business, wines of the world (still, sparkling and fortified) and will need to complete an independent research assignment.
 This usually comes with 116 hours of class room delivery and 500 hours of study time are expected.
 The diploma may take up to three years to complete.

 *Please note that in order to take level 4, you need to have successfully passed WSET level 3*